 - Mix well and make a dough using the hand.

 - Add semolina and mix well again.
-(You can also add semolina with the flour, but I find adding it, in the end, gives a nice crisp texture).
+(You can also add semolina with the flour, but I find adding it, in the end, gives it a nice crisp texture).

 - Press each ball with the index finger and top with chopped pistachio and press gently again.

-- Place the baking tray in preheated oven and bake at 175°C for 20-22 mins or until they turn light golden in color.
+- Cookies will rise, so try to keep enough space in between each cookie.
+Place the baking tray in a preheated oven and bake at 175°C for 20-22 mins or until they turn light golden in color.
 (Once they are baked for about 18 mins, turn the heat to 150°C and bake for 2-3 more mins or more if needed.)

 - Cookies will be soft and firm at this stage.
-Remove from oven and transfer cookies on a wire rack.
+Remove them from oven and transfer cookies on a wire rack.
 They will be nice and crisp when they cool-down.